 From 2000 to 2005 Michael Fowler served as the founding director of the University of Louisville’s Muhammad Ali Institute for Peacemaking and Conflict Resolution.
 Under his direction, the Ali Institute founded the North American Peace Ambassadors program, the world’s first student-exchange program in conflict resolution that included universities in Mexico, Canada, and the United States and was awarded a prestigious Fund for the Improvement of Post-secondary Education (FIPSE) grant from the U.S. Department of Education.
 While he taught at the Brandeis School of Law at the University of Louisville and directed the Ali Institute, Professor Fowler’s teams of law students won five American Bar Association Midwestern Regional Negotiation Championships from 1997 to 2003 and placed in the top ten of the up to 260 teams competing on five occasions, including third in North America in 2004.

-Michael Fowler has scholarly expertise in studying the trafficking of different narcotics through the bridge states of Central America.
+Michael Fowler has researched and written on the trafficking of different narcotics through the bridge states of Central America.
 Drawing on more than a decade of research in the region, he and co-author Julie Bunck published Bribes, Bullets, and Intimidation: Drug Trafficking and the Law in Central America (Pennsylvania State University Press, 2012).
 An AHC television documentary on a Honduran kingpin (Manhunt: Kill or Capture: The Devil Incarnate), that aired across the United States and Canada in October 2015, drew heavily on the research in this book.

 International Relations: International Law and Organization